Frequently Asked Questions from our Carnegie Prep students and families

 I was so prepared for the test.
 Now what?

-Take a deep breath, and then take a look at your calendar.
-We know the cancellations have upended your best-laid plans for the SAT/ACT, AP Exams, and SAT Subject Tests.
-Now is the time to look ahead and come up with a new plan.
-That said, it’s really important that you focus on academics and continue to prepare for your next SAT or ACT to keep your skills sharp after all of the hard work you have put in.
+We know the cancellations upended your best-laid plans for the SAT, ACT and SAT Subject Tests.
+Set aside time this summer to keep your skills sharp.
 Plan on weekly review sessions and one to two proctored practice tests in the month leading up to your official test.
 Our team at Carnegie Prep can help you with all of the above, through consultation and online courses, private tutoring, and practice tests.

 Will colleges change their application deadlines or requirements for current juniors/the high school class of 2021?